 For many samples, e.g. from atomic layer deposition or catalyst preparation, in situ transfer between preparation and analysis is essential to monitor the undisturbed surface.

 IONTOF has a strong tradition of collaboration with its customers to incorporate new ideas for hardware and software and to develop solutions for individual needs.
+The modular design of the Qtac’s primary ion source and analyser unit is ideal for this kind of customisation.

 A large variety of UHV chambers for sample preparation or additional characterisation techniques, designed by our experts for individual customers‘ specific requirements, can easily be added to the instrument.
 It is also possible to couple the instrument to existing UHV systems, or to integrate only the analytical component (Qtac bolt-on)